 Logging in Flask

 Flask, like Django, is also a Python-based Web application development framework, but it is smaller in size than Django.
-It also uses Python's built-in logging modules and provides an app.logger
+It comes with logging configuration that's just as useful as Django's.
+It also uses the built-in Python logging module and provides an app.logger

 function to configure log settings.